 Leader of his trio and a friend to many, Samson is at the top of his game.
 But with graduation one day away and his longtime companions about to vanish -- possibly forever -- Samson doesn't know where he'll go or what he'll do.

 Tom and Taylor are Samson's lifelong companions and first recruits in salvaging the game.
 Unfortunately, neither of them are avid players.
 Taylor spends most of his time thrashing in the mosh pit and pouring over band merchandise.
 Tom is more familiar with the Greek Pantheon than the workings of a controller.
-Keiko is an estranged friend who'd rather eat broken glass than spend one minute with either of them -- but she's the only one around who speaks Japanese.
+Keiko is an estranged friend who'd rather eat broken glass than spend one minute with Taylor -- but she's the only one around who speaks Japanese.

 Final Form Games